maxarm1007/Fraud-Detection-Software-Analysis-/README.md

 # Fraud-Detection-Software-Analysis-

 <h2>Description</h2>
-Using SQL I analysed the performance of a fraud detection software on a banks data.
-I then linked the SQL server to PowerBI to visualise the insights for presentation.
-This repository will not showcase all the SQL querys that went into the project but samples to demonstrate capability.
+This project evaluates the performance of a fraud detection software using real-world banking data.
+By leveraging SQL for in-depth analysis and Power BI for data visualization, I extracted critical insights into the effectiveness of fraud detection mechanisms.
+Please see files for all queries and tables or see below for project sample walkthrough
 <br />

-<h2>Languages and Utilities Used</h2>

-- <b>SQLite</b>
+<h2>Key Features Used</h2>

+•	SQL-Based Analysis – Queried and analysed banking transactions to assess fraud detection accuracy.

+•	 Database Management – Utilized SQLite and DBeaver to manage and manipulate large datasets.

+•	Power BI Integration – Connected SQL Server to Power BI to create dynamic dashboards for data-driven insights.

+•	Fraud Trends & Performance Metrics – Identified patterns, false positives, and system efficiency in detecting fraudulent activities.

 <h2>Software Used </h2>

-- <b>DBeaver and PowerBI</b>
+Languages & Utilities: SQL (SQLite)\
+Software: DBeaver, Power BI

+<h2>Notes</h2>

+This repository contains sample SQL queries that demonstrate my ability to work with databases, analyze data efficiently, and integrate insights into interactive visual reports.

+Skills demonstrated: Data Analysis, SQL Query Optimization, Data Visualization, Fraud Detection Metrics

 <h2>Project walk-through:</h2>
 <p align="center">